 Who am I?

-I’m Jacob Mitchell, 28, a lifelong resident of San Diego’s District 2, running for City Council because this city is my home and it’s getting harder for people like me to stay here.
+I’m Jacob Mitchell, 28, a lifelong resident of San Diego’s District 2, running for City Council because I believe this city’s systems are failing the people who actually live here, and I want to fix that.

 I grew up here, graduated from Point Loma Nazarene University with a degree in Chemistry, and I’m currently completing an MBA at CSU San Marcos.
 I’ve worked hands-on jobs my whole adult life: producing reagents in a GMP lab at Abbott, doing molecular research and business development at GeneGoCell, assisting on construction projects and handyman work at Engage Construction, and running my own small Etsy shop selling custom block prints.

-Since I was 21, I’ve paid my own rent, bought groceries, fixed my own cars, thrown bonfires with friends on the beach, volunteering in homeless ministries, and donating bone marrow to give someone a second chance.
-I’ve dealt with the same frustrations you face, potholes that blow tires and cost a day’s pay, rising prices that force cheaper meals and fewer nights out, and a city that sometimes feels like it’s working against the people who actually live here.
+Since I was 21, I’ve paid my own rent, bought groceries, fixed my own cars, and built my life here without shortcuts.
+I’ve spent time with friends on the beach, volunteered in homeless ministries, and donated bone marrow to give someone a second chance.
+I’ve dealt with the same frustrations you face, potholes that blow tires and cost a day’s pay, rising prices that force tradeoffs, and a city that too often feels like it’s working against the people who keep it running.

 That’s who I am.
 That’s why I’m running.